Bronx Zoo: World of Birds

 World of Birds, which originally opened in 1972, is an indoor bird house spanning two floors and featuring several walk-through aviaries.
 The building closed for repairs and upgrades in the summer of 2010, and reopened the following year.
 The exhibit has multiple educational displays focusing on deforestation and the illegal wildlife trade and their affects on wild bird populations.
-The most prominent residents of the exhibit include the maleos, a pair of knobbed hornbills, Andean cock-of-the-rock, Nicobar pigeons, southern bald ibises, ocellated turkeys Cuban amazons and white-throated bee-eaters.
+The most prominent residents of the exhibit include the maleos, great hornbills, knobbed hornbills, Andean cock-of-the-rocks, Nicobar pigeons, southern bald ibises, great argus pheasants, ocellated turkeys, hyacinth macaws, grey parrots, grey-winged trumpeters, lesser birds-of-paradise and white-throated bee-eaters.
+Some mammals like Bolivian gray titis and greater mouse deer also live here.
 Emus can be found in an outdoor yard.
 In mid-2009, the zoo's hand-reared pair of great blue turacos successfully raised chicks, the first known instance of a hand-reared pair doing so.
 In March 2013, three maleo chicks hatched at the zoo, bringing their total number of birds to 12.
 The zoo, along with the WCS, works toward preserving this species in the wild as well.